lucieyarish/user-management-tool/README.md

 ![branches overview](https://github.com/lucieyarish/user-management-tool/blob/main/assets/branchesOverview.png)

-The next step was to create project base structure and User database model.
+The next step was to create project base structure (Spring MVC)and User database model.
 At the same time, I prepared [SQL queries](https://github.com/lucieyarish/user-management-tool/blob/main/assets/sampleData.txt) in order to load sample data into PostgreSQL and began to learn how to use Thymeleaf since I had never used it before.
 After that, I created index template and the necessary endpoints and methods to render the database data, and also added the logic needed for changing users' status (active/inactive).

 In the next phase I worked on two CRUD operation features—the possibility of updating users' information and deleting them from the database.
 Next, I moved onto the filtering feature.
 I have decided to add a search bar and native queries that enable returning results which contain the searched keyword included in user's id, name, surname, email, creation date, and status.
 You might have noticed that there is no search bar in the application design.
 The reason behind that is that I misunderstood the assignment instructions and mistakened the filtering feature with ordering items in the database.